-We live on a quiet street.
-We have lots of trees, a nice street for walking and not much traffic.
-We also have some of the best neighbors you could ask for.
+We live in a quiet neighborhood, with lots of trees, a nice street for walking and not much traffic.
+We also have some of the best neighbors you could ever ask for.

 My friends the Millers, Jeff and Martha, and their daughter, Kaitlyn are the best kind of neighbors.

 The Millers know how to neighbor.
 We stop and talk when we’re out walking.
 I can ask them to pick up my mail and water my garden when we’re out of town.
 When we bake, we share extras, and when someone’s sick, or there’s a crisis, there’s a warm meal to be shared.
 Food is, after all, one of the best and probably easiest ways to connect with friends.

 Jeff is a big-hearted guy who loves to cook and to talk about good food.

 Today, I’m sharing Chef Jeff’s Chicago-style Italian beef, as he cooked it for us in the summer of 2021.

 Chef Jeff’s Italian Beef Recipe